Action Items are an important part of continuity planning. The process of thinking

 activities, personnel expertise, systems, data, interdependencies, and alternate locations

 inherent in the execution of a function or requirement.
+Kuali Ready walks you through the BPA process as part of filling out your continuity plan.

-Any event that makes it impossible for employees to work in their regular facility.
+Any event that makes it impossible for employees to work in their regular facility

-This can range from a fire in a building, to a natural disaster, to a terrorist attack.
+or perform normal business processes.
+This can range from a fire in a building, to

 An effort within individual organizations to ensure that essential functions continue